lauracchen/funder-ecosystem-analysis/README.md

 ### Running the Analysis

 Open `irs_data.ipynb` in Jupyter Notebook or JupyterLab and run the cells sequentially.
 The notebook is organized into logical sections that can be run independently once initial data loading is complete.
+It should be run using the virtual environment created above.

-## The IRS XML Challenge: Why We Use the ProPublica API
+## The IRS XML Challenge: Why We Use the ProPublica API in This Version of Analysis

 ### Initial Approach

 We initially attempted to work directly with IRS XML files, which are publicly available through the IRS's bulk data downloads.
-This approach seemed attractive because:
+These were previously available in an AWS S3 (storage) bucket, simplifying access and processing.
+However, these are now only available via direct, bulk download.
+Trying the bulk download approach seemed attractive because it provided:

 - Direct access to the most current data, without waiting for others to process the data
 - Complete field coverage with all Form 990 data points available
 - No dependency on external paid services

-### The Complexity Problem
+### Challenges

 However, we encountered significant challenges that made direct XML parsing impractical for this project: